ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ## Target system type
 {: #Tr-sy-ty}

 You can optionally specify a target system type when configuring a backup VM.
-This attribute allows the backup VM to run on a system different from the source for example, when the production VM runs on a Power10 server and the backup VM must run on a Power9 server.
+This attribute allows the backup VM to run on a system different from the source.
+For example,  If the production VM runs on a Power10 server and the backup VM can run on  Power9 server.

 > **Note**: Setting the target system type is currently not supported for PowerVS Private Plan.